1 | Training Materials

 Math Tutor Training

-Math-focused exercises to help you develop your “number sense” for working with students.
+Exercises to help you develop your “number sense” to better help students with math work.

 Expanded Training Activities

 A training to learn how to stand in solidarity with students, without judgment or control, while still keeping space for yourself.